james-menzies/actf/README.md

 This means that both **"jodo"** and **"dojo"** will match against the name **"John Doe"**.

 Spaces can be added to the input, as long as it doesn't break up a word in the object itself.
-"jo hn" for instance would not be a match against "John Doe" whereas "jo do" would.
+**"jo hn"** for instance would not be a match against **"John Doe"** whereas **"jo do"** would.

 There is also special consideration for non-alphabet characters as well.
 If you like, you can make the algorithm treat non-alphabetic characters as though they were spaces. **_By default_** hyphens and apostrophes are treated in this way.

-For example, consider the name **"John Doe-Smith".
+For example, consider the name **"John Doe-Smith"**.
 If the default implementation was being used, **"dosm"**, **"smdoj"**, and **"doe-sj"** would all be successful matches.

-Here is an example of a Camel Case Match being created which treats asterisks, dollar signs and question marks as spaces:
+Here is an example creating a Camel Case Match which treats asterisks, dollar signs and question marks as spaces:

 ```java
 BiPredicate<String, String> algorithm =
     MatchingAlgorithms.getCamelMatch('*', '$', '?');
 ```

-## Demo